-College of Architecture and Environmental Design Graduate Degrees and Majors pline as determined by the School of Design Graduate Program Committee.
+Master of Science in Design Degree.
+Applicants must hold a baccalaureate degree in graphic design, industrial design, interior design, or a related design discipline as determined by the School of Design Graduate Program Committee.
 International applicants whose native language is not English must achieve a TOEFL score of 550 or above.

 A concurrent Master of Architecture/Master of Business Administration degree program is available.
-The School of Architecture offers programs for study in Paris and Italy.
+The School of Architecture offers a foreign study abroad program.
 Also, a selective summer internship program places highly qualified students in nationally known American firms.